matrix-org/synapse/contrib/docker_compose_workers/README.md

 Example worker configuration files can be found [here](workers).

-All examples assume that your Synapse service is called `synapse` in your Docker Compose file.
+All examples and snippets assume that your Synapse service is called `synapse` in your Docker Compose file.

+An example Docker Compose file can be found [here](docker-compose.yaml).

-## Example Worker Service in Docker Compose
+## Worker Service Examples in Docker Compose

-In order to start the Synapse container as a worker, you must specify an `entrypoint` that loads both the `homeserver.yaml` and the configuration for the worker (`generic_worker_1.yaml` in the example below).
+In order to start the Synapse container as a worker, you must specify an `entrypoint` that loads both the `homeserver.yaml` and the configuration for the worker (`synapse-generic-worker-1.yaml` in the example below).
 You must also include the worker type in the environment variable `SYNAPSE_WORKER` or alternatively pass `-m synapse.app.generic_worker` as part of the `entrypoint` after `"/start.py", "run"`).

 ### Generic Worker Example